nedbat/coveragepy/doc/cmd.rst

                             Only display data from lines covered in the given contexts.
 Accepts Python regexes, which must be quoted.
+      --data-file=INFILE    Read coverage data for report generation from this file.
+Defaults to '.coverage'. [env: COVERAGE_FILE]
       --fail-under=MIN      Exit with a status of 2 if the total coverage is less than MIN.
       -i, --ignore-errors   Ignore errors while reading source files.